ScalaIO/scala.io/README.md

 Note : `main` is deployed to https://preprod-scala-io.cleverapps.io/

-Previews on PR are availables with the bot.
+Previews on PR are available with the bot.

 ## Data